ag-syssoft/Tanenbaum-CPU-Emulation/README.md

 ## Visual Editor/Simulator
 The visual application can be executed using the `Tanenbaum CPU Emulator.exe` executable, or by compiling and running the `Tanenbaum CPU Emulator` project.
-Mono has proven capable of running this .exe file on non-Windows systems, but may depict visual or behavioral glitches.
 It allows editing syntax highlighted programs, and running them.
-Actual execution is handled by a timer, and endless loops should never freeze the application, however the log may grow very large.
+Actual execution is handled by a timer, and endless loops should never freeze the application, however the log may grow very large.\
-It may be paused at any time.
+Mono can run this .exe file on non-Windows systems, but has shown visual glitches in the past.

 ## Console Based Simulator
 This console based simulator can be executed using the `trun.exe` executable, or by compiling and running the `Console Emulator` project.
-Mono has proven capable of running this .exe file on non-Windows systems without noticeable glitches.
 It requires a path to a text file as parameter, which contains the program to execute.
-If the provided program produces an endless loop, the application will endlessly flood the console with updates at maximum speed until terminated via Ctrl+C.
+If the provided program produces an unhalted endless loop, the application will endlessly flood the console with updates until terminated via Ctrl+C.\
+Mono can run this .exe file on non-Windows systems without noticeable glitches.

 ## Language
-Commands are specified, one per line, in the form:\
-`[label:] [command [parameter]] [;comment]`\
-Comments may also start with `//`.\
+The language recognizes one alias declaration or program instruction per line.
+The general declaration syntax is\
+`[label:] [declaration] [;comment or //comment]`\
+where `declaration` is an alias declaration or program instruction.
-Commands are not case-sensitive, but the execution log will print them in upper case.
-They may be indented using any number of white space characters.
+Lines may be indented using any number of whitespace characters.
+Likewise, any spacing between line components may be any number of whitespace characters.

+### Instructions

+Instructions are specified in the form:\
+`instruction [parameter]`\
+The character case of instructions is ignored (`SUBL` is the same as `subl`, `Subl`, or `sUbL`).
+Onlye some instructions require parameters.

-All commands behave as defined in *Tanenbaum, A. (1990) "Structured Computer Organisation.", Prentice Hall, 3rd edition*.
+All regular instructions behave as defined in *Tanenbaum, A. (1990) "Structured Computer Organisation.", Prentice Hall, 3rd edition*.
-A documentation of all instructions may be found at [stvincent.edu](http://cis.stvincent.edu/carlsond/cs330/mic1/mic1doc.txt) (English), or [syssoft.blog](https://ca.syssoft.blog/wp-content/uploads/2018/01/2017W-CA06-Tanenbaum-CPU.pdf) (German).
+Documentations may be found at [stvincent.edu](http://cis.stvincent.edu/carlsond/cs330/mic1/mic1doc.txt) (English), or [syssoft.blog](https://ca.syssoft.blog/wp-content/uploads/2018/01/2017W-CA06-Tanenbaum-CPU.pdf) (German).

+Two custom, parameter-less instructions **HALT** (pause) and **EXIT** (end program) have been added to better control simulation.

+### Labels
+Labels identify the program instruction immediately following the declaration (if any).
-Jump commands (`JUMP, JNZE, JZER, JNEG, JNZE`) require the parameter to be a label, declared somewhere in the program.
+Jump commands (`JUMP, JNZE, JZER, JNEG, JNZE`) require their parameter to be a label, declared somewhere in the program.
+Jumping to a label will update the program counter to next execute the immediately following instruction (if any).
+If no instructions follow, jumping to the respective label will end the program the same way **EXIT** does.

-Labels are case-sensitive names that may contain any non-whitespace characters.
+Labels are unique, case-sensitive names that may contain any non-whitespace characters.
-They may be put before commands (e.g. `endless-loop: JUMP endless-loop`), or appear on their own, in which case they point to the first following command (if any).
+They may be put before other declarations (e.g. `endless-loop: JUMP endless-loop`), or appear on their own, in which case they point to the first following command (if any).
-Numeric labels are always interpreted as names, not as explicit program addresses.
+Purely numeric labels are always interpreted as names, not as explicit program addresses.

-Address commands (`ADDD, SUBD, LODD, STOD`) require either numeric parameters in the range [0,9999] or any defined alias.
-Numeric parameters must be specified as decimal numbers.

 ### Aliases
+Aliases represent named addresses, that reside at a fixed location, and may be initialized with a specific value at program start.\
 Aliases are declared, one per line, in the form:\
 `#alias name @address [=value]`\
-Aliases may be declared anywhere in the code, and referenced by name by any address command.
+Aliases may be declared anywhere in the code, and optionally referenced by name by any direct address instruction (`ADDD, SUBD, LODD, STOD`).

-Alias names are case-sensitive, and may contain any non-whitespace characters (purely numeric aliases are not recognized by commands, however).
+Alias names are unique and case-sensitive, and may contain any non-whitespace characters.
+Purely numeric names (e.g. 1234) are not valid.
 If an optional initial *value* is specified, then the value at the specified address is initialized to that value prior to executing the first regular instruction, regardless of where the alias is declared in the code.
 The same address may be referenced by multiple aliases, but their order of value initialization is undefined, if specified differently.

 ## Execution
 All memory is initialized to 0, including the stack pointer, program counter, and accumulator.